 Sporothrix schenckii, the cause of a subcutaneous mycosis, has been reported in Pacific white-sided dolphins (Laegenorhynchus obliquidens).

 Marine mammals are probably susceptible to the entire range of pathogenic bacteria.
-Pasteurella multocida has caused several outbreaks of hemorrhagic enteritis with depression and abdominal distress, leading to acute death in dolphins and pinnipeds.
-It has also been reported to cause pneumonia in pinnipeds.
+Pasteurella multocida has caused several outbreaks of hemorrhagic enteritis associated with lethargy and abdominal distress leading to acute death in dolphins and pinnipeds.
+It has also been reported to cause pneumonia in pinnipeds, as have Klebsiella spp.
 In dolphins, Mannheimia haemolytica has been incriminated in hemorrhagic tracheitis that responded to chloramphenicol therapy.

 Plesiomonas shigelloides has been responsible for gastroenteritis in harbor seals.
-Burkholderia pseudomallei has caused serious fatal outbreaks of disease in various marine mammals in captivity throughout Asia and in the South Pacific and manifests clinically in a manner similar to that of terrestrial animals with high morbidity and mortality.
+Burkholderia pseudomallei has caused serious fatal outbreaks of disease (melioidosis) in various marine mammals in captivity throughout Asia and in the South Pacific and manifests clinically in a manner similar to that of terrestrial animals with high morbidity and mortality.
 Salmonella spp have caused fatal gastroenteritis in manatees, beluga whales, and pinnipeds and are often isolated from the GI tract of marine mammals.
 Staphylococcal septicemia has caused the death of a dolphin with osteomyelitis of the spine (pyogenic spondylitis).
-Another case of intradiscal osteomyelitis, due to Staphylococcus aureus, was treated successfully with a prolonged course of cefazolin sodium and cephalexin.
-S aureus also has been incriminated in a fatal pneumonia in a killer whale and is commonly isolated from cetaceans and pinnipeds with bacterial pneumonia.
+Another case of intradiscal osteomyelitis, due to Staphylococcus aureus, was treated successfully with a prolonged course of cefazolin sodium and cephalexin; S aureus also has been incriminated in a fatal case of pneumonia in a killer whale and is commonly isolated from cetaceans and pinnipeds with bacterial pneumonia.
 Vibrio spp infect slow-healing wounds of cetaceans managed in open sea pens, and increased anthropogenic activity along with chronic stress may be causing more frequent infection in near-shore species such as sea otters.